-Heroin dependence can feel like it controls everything—from how you wake up to how you make it through the day.
+Opiate dependence can feel like it controls everything—from how you wake up to how you make it through the day.
 The thought of withdrawal may seem overwhelming, but with the right medical care, recovery can start safely.
-At Jasper Grove Recovery, our heroin detox program provides 24-hour supervision, comfort-focused medical care, and ongoing support to help you begin your path toward long-term recovery.
+At Jasper Grove Recovery, our opiate detox program provides 24-hour supervision, comfort-focused medical care, and ongoing support to help you begin your path toward long-term recovery.

 Understanding opiate dependence